TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-replication-replicatedataintoazuredatabaseformysql.md

     ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Replicate data into Azure Database for MySQL server
+# Replicate data into Azure Database for MySQL - Single Server

-Data-in Replication allows you to synchronize data from a MySQL server running on-premises, in virtual machines, or database services hosted by other cloud providers into the Azure Database for MySQL service.
+Data-in Replication allows you to synchronize data from a MySQL server running on-premises, in virtual machines, or database services hosted by other cloud providers into the Azure Database for MySQL Single Server.
 Data-in Replication is based on the binary log (binlog) file position-based replication native to MySQL.

 ## **Recommended Steps**